Here’s a cool chart. It measures happiness by age and comes from the National Academy of Sciences via an article in The Atlantic.

 I wonder what causes the uptick?
 Acceptance of one’s self?
 Seeing your kids “launch” into the world?
 Wisdom?
 Being grateful for the basic things, such as food, shelter, health and family/friends?

-I feel my average contentment rise with age.
+I feel my average contentment rises with age.
 Some days are phenomenal.
 A few days truly suck.
 And, most are in the middle.
 But, the average rating is rising.
 I think a part of it is that I intentionally am targeting to live a “simple and simplified” life.
 I try to place less weight on material possessions and more on relationships and experiences.

 I’ve also consciously tried to give less power to other people.
 Sounds weird, but I no longer try to let people ruin my day.
 It isn’t easy, but I don’t want to abdicate my well-being to someone else, who has a different agenda than I do and is someone whom I do not control.
 The best and only thing I can do is decide how I respond to adversity and to choose to see the bright side.

 You can click here to read the article.
 Fascinating stuff.